Joseph-009/Hotel-BokkingAnalysis/README.md

 # Project Scenario

-I am a junior data analyst working for a hotel chain.
-My manager, Audio Queen, has assigned me the task of analyzing the hotel booking data to optimize revenue and customer retention strategies.
-The dataset includes information such as booking cancellations, lead times, guest demographics, and booking patterns across different market segments and distribution channels.
+I am a junior data analyst at a hotel chain and I have been tasked by my manager, Mona Queen, to analyze hotel booking data for purposes of optimizing revenue and customer retention strategies.
+The data set consists of very rich booking information where we are able to see a variety of patterns including booking cancellations, lead times, guest demographics, booking patterns across different market segments and distribution channels.

 # Task

-My objective is to analyze the hotel booking data to understand customer behavior and identify strategies to reduce cancellations and increase direct bookings.
-Focus on identifying trends in booking patterns, the impact of lead times on cancellations, and the effectiveness of different marketing strategies in attracting repeat guests.
+I want to get through the data on reservations of hotel rooms to understand better customer behavior and know how cancellations could be reduced and direct bookings improved.
+Second, I shall work on booking patterns and the impact of the date of booking on the rate of cancellation, and marketing strategies ranked on effectiveness for bringing back customers.
 ___
 --  Counting Total Bookings:
 ```sql